the-genemachine/Open-Source-LLMs/Manual/manual.md

 1. **[Introduction to Function Calling and RAG](#36-function-calling)**: Understand the concept of function calling and its applications in LLMs.
 2. **[Function Calling in LLMs: A Technical Overview](#37-function-calling-llms)**: Learn about the technical aspects of function calling in LLMs.
 3. **[Retrieval-Augmented Generation (RAG) and Vector Databases: A Technical Overview](#38-rag-vector-databases)**: Explore vector databases and embedding models in LLMs.
+4. **[Installing and Configuring AnythingLLM for Local AI Applications](#39-installing-local-server)**: Enabling the development of AI applications with local language models

 **[Appendix](#100-appendix)**: Additional resources and references.